Tudat/tudat/developerGuide/extendingJSON/enhancedDeserialization.rst

     }
   ]

-since this would re-define the key :literal:`bodies` of :literal:`main.json` to be an object containing only one element (the body :literal:`asterix`) whose only property would be an :literal:`initialState` with an :literal:`eccentricity` set to :literal:`0`.
+since this would re-define the key :jsonkey:`bodies` of :literal:`main.json` to be an object containing only one element (the body :literal:`asterix`) whose only property would be an :literal:`initialState` with an :literal:`eccentricity` set to :literal:`0`.

-In order to merge a :class:`json` of value type :literal:`array` into a one of value type :literal:`object`, the function :literal:`void mergeJSON( json& jsonObject, const path& filePath )` declared in :class:`Tudat/InputOutput/JsonInterface/Support/deserialization.h` is used.
-If the passed :literal:`jsonObject` is not of value type :literal:`array`, this function does nothing.
+In order to merge a :class:`json` of value type :jsontype:`array` into a one of value type :jsontype:`object`, the function :literal:`void mergeJSON( json& jsonObject, const path& filePath )` declared in :class:`Tudat/InputOutput/JsonInterface/Support/deserialization.h` is used.
+If the passed :literal:`jsonObject` is not of value type :jsontype:`array`, this function does nothing.

 Full deserialization sequence